Dolphin Education Program

 Beachgoers should observe the following guidelines when dolphins are present.
 Strand feeding is most likely to occur between two hours before and two hours after low tide.

-Harassing, feeding, or attempting to feed dolphins is a federal crime punishable by fines of up to $100,000 and up to one year in prison.
+Harassing, feeding, or attempting to feed dolphins is also a federal crime punishable by fines of up to $100,000 and up to one year in prison.
 Any harassment of dolphins should be reported to the Seabrook Island Beach Patrol at (843) 718-6083 or the NOAA Fisheries Law Enforcement Office at (800) 853-1964.

 Header Photo by Lauren Rust (LMMN)